 A world leader in the treatment of blood cancers, City of Hope launched an institute to specifically focus on treating people with serious blood and bone marrow diseases.
 Through this institute, leading-edge research, treatments and therapies and possible cures for leukemia, lymphoma and multiple myeloma.

 Treating cancer begins with understanding that cancer is different than other health conditions.
 It is highly complex, with hundreds of different subtypes.
 Optimal care and outcomes require treatment by experts who specialize in your specific type of cancer, understand the genetics of your disease and deliver a patient-centric approach throughout the entire cancer journey.

 A Second Opinion Should Be Your First Priority

 If you have received a hematologic cancer or a related blood disorder diagnosis elsewhere, ask for a second opinion from a City of Hope Orange County expert.
 An accurate diagnosis and individualized treatment plan are essential for the best outcomes.

-Expert and compassionate care through our City of Hope network, including City of Hope Orange County Lennar Foundation Cancer Center and four regional clinics in Irvine Sand Canyon, Newport Beach Lido, Newport Beach Fashion Island and Huntington Beach
+Expert and compassionate care through our City of Hope network, including City of Hope Orange County Lennar Foundation Cancer Center and seven network locations in Irvine Sand Canyon, Newport Beach Lido, Newport Beach Fashion Island, Huntington Beach, Long Beach and Torrance